JustinSkD9/Vision-to-Text-Generation-via-Q-Former-and-a-GAN-Enhanced-Decoder/README.md

     options:
     -h, --help            show this help message and exit
-    --regenerate          Force regenerate dataset even if
+    --regenerate          to regenerate dataset (use if the dataset subset size change) --subset-size SUBSET_SIZE
-                            it exists
-    --subset-size SUBSET_SIZE
                             Number of images in the subset
                             (default: 10000)